python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 ```
 To properly replicate production behavior, set the `staff_role_id`, `staff_categories`, and `ignore_categories` fields as well.

-Now, `docker-compose up` will also start Metricity.
+Now, `docker compose up` will also start Metricity.

-If you want to run the bot locally, you can run `docker-compose up metricity` instead.
+If you want to run the bot locally, you can run `docker compose up metricity` instead.

 ---